liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 **Options:**

-* `-c`: Count the number of times the 'search string' is found
+* `-c`: Count the number of times the 'search string' is found.
-* `-i`: Ignore case differences
+* `-i`: Ignore case differences.
-* `-l`: Output matching filenames instead of matching content
+* `-l`: Output matching filenames instead of matching content.
-* `-n`: Disable recursion
+* `-n`: Disable recursion.
-* `-v`: Invert match, i.e., output lines that do NOT contain the 'search string'
+* `-v`: Invert match, i.e., output lines that do NOT contain the 'search string'.
-* `-r`: Recursively search in the specified directory (default behavior)
+* `-r`: Recursively search in the specified directory (default behavior).
-* `-A`: Followed by a number, meaning "after" — output the matched line plus the following n lines
+* `-A`: Followed by a number, meaning "after" — output the matched line plus the following n lines.
-* `-B`: Followed by a number, meaning "before" — output the matched line plus the preceding n lines
+* `-B`: Followed by a number, meaning "before" — output the matched line plus the preceding n lines.
-* `-C`: Followed by a number — output the matched line plus n lines before and after
+* `-C`: Followed by a number — output the matched line plus n lines before and after.

 **Examples:**